National-Digital-Twin/ospo-resources/README.md

 The workflow configuration section of the ruleset should reference the `synchronise-ospo-workflows` workflow found in the repository housing these assets.

-Because the status check is marked as *required* at the organisation level, the workflow will be triggered automatically—unlike with standard repository rulesets.
+Because the status check is marked as *required* at the organisation level, the workflow will be triggered automatically - unlike with standard repository rulesets.

 ## Pull Requests